trevoryao/BetterBell/README.md

 - Passive scanning: Camera records and stores footage whenever it detects non-recognized person.
 - Text alert to homeowner.

-## Implementation Notes

-- Building facial recognition database.
-  - Need to have server to update additions to library.
-  - Write code to update changes.

-- Use Raspberry Pi as webcam to external server.
-  - Server to centralise GPU calculations and facial recognition.

-- Build Swift app to take pictures to upload.

 ## Built With

 - Python